The Turin Horse

-The Turin Horse (A torinói ló) is a 2011 Hungarian drama film directed by Béla Tarr and Ágnes Hranitzky, starring János Derzsi, Erika Bók and Mihály Kormos.
+The Turin Horse (A torinói ló) is a 2011 Hungarian period drama film directed by Béla Tarr and Ágnes Hranitzky, starring János Derzsi, Erika Bók and Mihály Kormos.
 It was co-written by Tarr and his frequent collaborator László Krasznahorkai.
 It recalls the whipping of a horse in the Italian city of Turin that is rumoured to have caused the mental breakdown of philosopher Friedrich Nietzsche.
 The film is in black-and-white, shot in only 30 long takes by Tarr's regular cameraman Fred Kelemen, and depicts the repetitive daily lives of the horse-owner and his daughter.

 The film was an international co-production led by the Hungarian company T. T. Filmműhely.
 Tarr announced then that it was to be his last film.
-After having been postponed several times, it premiered in 2011 at the 61st Berlin International Film Festival, where it received the Jury Grand Prix.
-The Hungarian release was postponed after the director had criticised the country's government in an interview.
+After having been postponed several times, it premiered in 2011 at the 61st Berlin International Film Festival, where it received the Grand Prize of the Jury.
+The Hungarian release was postponed after the director criticised the country's government in an interview.

 The Turin Horse opened to general acclaim from film critics.